Vintage Computing RPC-4000

 The quest for software

-A decent selection of scanned manuals for the RPC-4000 is available e.g. in the Bitsavers archive.
+A decent selection of scanned manuals for the RPC-4000 is available from the Bitsavers archive.
 The archive also comprises a set of “program writeups” which document a few library routines and application programs – including Mel Kaye’s Blackjack program.
 But none of the actual software is available online.

 So I embarked on this project with two leads to RPC-4000 software, but knowing full well that I might end up with a computer replica without any software to run on.
 And indeed that risk has caught up with me…